 People who say “Migraines don’t kill” have obviously never heard of these life-threatening complications, any one of which can be deadly if not diagnosed early and treated aggressively.
-We get so accustomed to tolerating the pain that it’s easy to forget how dangerous migraine can be sometimes.
-We take for granted that “…at least it’s not fatal” when we should be much more vigilant.
+We get so accustomed to tolerating the pain that it’s easy to forget how dangerous migraine can sometimes be.
+We take for granted that “…at least it’s not fatal" when we should be much more vigilant.

 There are four potentially life-threatening complications of migraine.
 Even though they are rare, learning to recognize the symptoms is essential for every migraineur.
 Knowing what to look for helps determine when it is appropriate to seek emergency help.

 If you do end up in the ER with these symptoms, it is critical that you (or your caregiver) be able to clearly explain the symptoms that you are experiencing so that you get fast response to either rule out problems or get emergency treatment right away.

 - Migraine aura-triggered infarction

 A doctor should evaluate any migraine attack that lasts longer than 72 hours.
 Even if you are able to sleep through the attack or get temporary relief from taking medication, you still need to get it checked out.
 Doctors will want to rule out stroke and administer treatments to break the cycle.
 Sometimes long-lasting migraine attacks are caused by other problems such as medication overuse headache.
 However, status migrainosus must be ruled out first.

 This is what doctors are trying to rule out to make a diagnosis of persistent aura without infarction.
 It appears like a typical migraine with aura except that the aura lasts for longer than 60 minutes.
 When tested, an MRI or CT scan will show evidence of a stroke.
 This is distinct from the increased risk of stroke in younger patients (under 30) with migraine with aura.